athena-labz/athena/README.md

 #### F. Nature and uses of the DSET Token
 DSET is a hybrid token that has both utility and payment token characteristics.
 DSET is the token on which the ecosystem is based.

-Parties to a contractual relationship and members need DSET tokens for:
+All members need DSET tokens for following purposes:

-● Service transactions payments (depositing escrows)
+● Service transactions payments

 ● Trust Token Deposit